 Integrating this new information with what was mentioned above, we can now clearly see how dealing with stressful events in a healthy way is so important.
 When you find yourself in the present moment, you can handle emotions healthily and prevent future relapses of internalized emotions.

 The most effective natural advice a professional can give you is to decrease your stress.
 Because you cannot control the external stressors in your life, the best thing you can do is to react healthily to present stress so that your future self does not have to gain more stress from unprocessed past stresses.

 3. It improves our mental health

-All of this to say that these benefts of living in the moment and dealing with life as it comes has become an important tool that psychotherapists use to treat their patients in a wide range of mental health problems: depression, anxiety, eating disorders, substance abuse, etc.
+All of this to say that these benefts of being more present and dealing with life as it comes has become an important tool that psychotherapists use to treat their patients in a wide range of mental health problems: depression, anxiety, eating disorders, substance abuse, etc.

-How to be more mindful and to fnd yourself in the present
+How to be more mindful and to find yourself in the present